 Description: Azimuth angle for rotated grids.
 Angle is measured clockwise from north in degrees (360°).
 The rotation point is the reference point set by <xstart> and <ystart>.
-Note that this option only works for files using the ROXAR TEXT grid format (see Section 6.2).
+Note that this option only works for files using the ROXAR BINARY and ROXAR TEXT grid formats (see Section 6.2).

-'''

 Argument: Float

-'''

-Example: Grids rotated $15^{\circ}$ clockwise from north:
+Example: Grids rotated 15° clockwise from north: